Nutrition and Fertility: are they connected?

 - Exercise, but don't overdo it.
 Exercising too much can prevent you from ovulating.
 If you are underweight, this is more likely to happen.

 Book tip: The fertility diet.

-Supplements to support your fertility ✨
+Vitamins and minerals to support your fertility

 We know that getting pregnant can sometimes seem like a complicated experiment, but try not to stress (easier said than done!).
 Do what you can, and remember: A plan you can stick to is better than a plan you can't stick to.
 Do you want more information about how to prepare your body for pregnancy?
 Contact us.
 We can help you.